 Country-style spare ribs are moist and tender when braised low and slow and taste delicious accompanied with red cabbage and apples.

-When I was a kid, we had spareribs and sauerkraut a few times a year during the fall and winter.
+When I was a kid, we had spareribs and sauerkraut a few times a year in fall and winter.
 I was never a fan of the regular spareribs.
 Too greasy and not enough meat.
 Somehow, those spareribs taste better when cooked low and slow on the barbecue with a tangy red sauce.

-My mom mixed up the type of meat she used throughout the season and I was always happiest when she chose country-style spareribs.
+My mom mixed up the type of meat she used throughout the season and I was happiest when she chose country-style spareribs.
 These are thick and meaty and when cooked properly, fall-apart tender.

 - 2 ½ pounds country-style spareribs

 - 1 red cabbage, shredded

 - 2 Granny Smith apples, peeled, cored and thinly sliced lengthwise